dummyuserrr/lostfound/README.md

 <ul>
 	<li>Add user's marking of item as "found"</li>
 	<li>Add max height of the comment container if a comment is added</li>
-	<li>Fix the bug where the delete button doens't work on a newly prepended comment</li>
+	<li>Fix the bug where the delete button doesn't work on a newly prepended comment</li>
 	<li>Will use data tag on prepended items</li>
 </ul>